 How can we begin to truly address homelessness in Anchorage?
 First, within the homeless community encourage a work first approach to success in life.
 Second, facilitate a sober lifestyle by increasing detox beds, treatment programs, and transitional housing within the city.
 Finally, encourage and facilitate a return to towns of origin where possible for each homeless individual or family that wishes to return home.

 Occupation: Retired businessman, security consultant.
 Current political and energy activist

 Property taxes for Single Family primary dwellings should be for Material costs only; Any taxes used for public employee wages or compensations must come from elsewhere.
 Public Employee Unions are Socialism/Communism.
 We need to see a zero dollar based $2 billion itemized BUDGET model for Alaska – Illegal Aliens are illegal- pain payment and banishment from Alaska as an option for non life threatening criminals – leave the Permanent Fund and the Dividend alone; centralize and consolidate all trust funds, accounts payable, receivables and savings entities for auditing and tracking purposes – we cannot afford retirement plans for public employees.

 I would seek to lease a warehouse-type of building to act as temporary shelter during winter months.
 Heat it and provide security and cots to get people off the street.
 The time they could stay would increase to 60 days to offset the 30 day time limit in current facilities.
 I would also seek to build or restore or buy a more permanent building to house families as well as organize volunteers to help in finding employment and more permanent housing.

 You're always going to have the poor, even the Bible tells you that.
 So you're never going to have zero homelessness.
 The only thing I can suggest there is to try to get businesses more involved in coming up with a solution for homelessness.

-Nelson Godoy and Jacob Kern did not respond to the questionnaire.
+Jacob Kern did not respond to the questionnaire.